USFWS/secas/_posts/2023-11-17-Southeast-conservation-lands-of-the-future-SECAS-at-SEAFWA-2023.md

 hero:
   name: 'SEAFWA_2023_group_photo_sm.jpg'
   alt: Silly group photo of SECAS staff at SEAFWA standing behind the SECAS booth.
 A table with a SECAS banner and iPads showing maps of the Blueprint with 10 smiling people posing behind it.
-  caption: SECAS staff and partners grab a group photo by the SECAS booth--proof that we take our work seriously, but we don't take ourselves seriously!
+  caption: SECAS staff and partners grab a group photo by the SECAS booth--proof that while we take our work seriously, we don't take ourselves seriously!
   headerClass: 'light-text'
 ---